Why E2open Parent Holdings Inc. (ETWO)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $15.00.
-Today, the average trading volume of ETWO was 2.34M shares.
+The average price from analysts is $14.00.
+ETWO currently public float of 38.95M and currently shorts hold a 17.22% ratio of that float.
+Today, the average trading volume of ETWO was 2.39M shares.

 ETWO’s Market Performance

-ETWO stocks went up by 10.51% for the week, with a monthly drop of -2.78% and a quarterly performance of -5.69%.
-The volatility ratio for the week stands at 6.67% while the volatility levels for the past 30 days are set at 5.87% for E2open Parent Holdings Inc..
-The simple moving average for the period of the last 20 days is 2.97% for ETWO stocks with a simple moving average of -4.99% for the last 200 days.
+ETWO stocks went up by 9.84% for the week, with a monthly jump of 3.74% and a quarterly performance of -1.06%.
+The volatility ratio for the week stands at 5.25% while the volatility levels for the past 30 days are set at 5.64% for E2open Parent Holdings Inc..
+The simple moving average for the period of the last 20 days is 7.98% for ETWO stocks with a simple moving average of -0.14% for the last 200 days.

 Insider Trading